codernotfound-219/8086_asm/tutorial.md

 ## STEP 1: Coding
-1. Write your code {masm} to a .asm file.
+1. Write your code {masm} to a .asm file in the cwd. (.asm-lsp.toml is needed)
 2. Copy the file to ~/dos/tools

 ## STEP 2: Dosbox